Keyboard shortcuts

 Event Design Guidelines

-2. Avoid aggregate IDs — They travel in the envelope, not the event payload
+2. Keep aggregate IDs in the envelope, not event payload.

 Next